Scripting

 knot.* Libraries

-All knot.* libraries are available in all four environments.
-In Local, MCP, and Remote contexts the Go runtime provides the transport automatically — no configuration needed.
+All knot.* libraries are available in all three environments.
+In MCP and Remote contexts the Go runtime provides the transport automatically — no configuration needed.
 In External contexts knot.apiclient must be configured.

 knot.space